bthomp4/Capstone_Camera/README.md

 The appropriate coding language to be used for the camera is Python.
 We were able to use the Python library `piCamera` to take still pictures.
 The `camera.py` takes 5 still pictures using the camera.
 The images are correctly saved to the file.

+The source used to see example coding for the PiCamera: (https://projects.raspberrypi.org/en/projects/getting-started-with-picamera)